tonton-pixel/Unihan-kJapaneseKun-kJapaneseOn-Error-Report/README.md

 # Unihan kJapaneseKun Error Report \[Draft\]

 - **Subject: Unihan kJapaneseKun Error Report**
-- **Date: 2019-08-25**
+- **Date: 2019-08-27**
 - **Author: Michel MARIANI**

 This error report intends to correct issues found in the `kJapaneseKun` fields of the `Unihan_Readings.txt` data file.

-In addition to fixing a few typos, it represents an attempt at using a constant romanization style based on Hepburn (ヘボン式), not Kunrei (訓令式); for instance, ふ should always be transliterated as `FU`, not `HU`.
+In addition to fixing a few typos and omissions, it represents an attempt at using a constant romanization style based on Hepburn (ヘボン式), not Kunrei (訓令式); for instance, ふ should always be transliterated as `FU`, not `HU`.

-Also, it tries to apply proper romanization to pronunciations using modern (instead of historical) Japanese orthography, for instance by replacing は with わ, ひ with い, ふ with う, へ with え, ほ with お, etc. where appropriate, and making explicit use of small っ, ゃ, ゅ, ょ when necessary.
+Also, it tries to apply proper romanization to pronunciations using modern (instead of ancient/historical) Japanese orthography, for instance by replacing は with わ, ひ with い, ふ with う, へ with え, ほ with お, etc. where appropriate, and making explicit use of small っ, ゃ, ゅ, ょ when necessary.

 By the way, in order to allow for lossless, round-trip conversion between rōmaji and kana, the Hepburn system could be adapted for the syllables `JI` and `ZU` which can represent either じ or ぢ, and ず or づ.
 For instance, non-standard `DJI` and `DZU` could be used for ぢ and づ, respectively.
 Doing so,【衄】はなぢ would be `HANADJI` instead of `HANAJI`, and【纚】かみづつみ would be `KAMIDZUTSUMI` instead of `KAMIZUTSUMI`...
 Note that this is precisely the kind of transliteration performed on the [ICU Transform Demonstration](http://demo.icu-project.org/icu-bin/translit) page.